qngapparat/js2faas/README.md

 ## Code requirements

 * ⚠️ You must default-export your entry point, like `module.exports = (event) => { /* ... */ }`
-* ⚠️ If your function returns something, it must be an Object, or a `Promise` thereof
+* ⚠️ If your function returns something, it must be an `Object`, or a `Promise` thereof

 ## Install
 ```shell